Reign of Juan Carlos I: The legislature of crisis (2008–2011)

-Rajoy's popular government (2011–2014)
+Rajoy government (2011–2014)

 Faced with the loss of support for his government, President Rodríguez Zapatero decided to bring forward the general elections by four months, to November 2011.
 The People's Party won an absolute majority of 186 deputies – its best result in history – while the PSOE only managed 110 deputies – its worst result until then.
 The United Left coalition, led by Cayo Lara, won 11 deputies.
 UPyD of Rosa Díez won 5 deputies, the Basque coalition Amaiur won six seats with a program defending the right of self-determination of Euskadi, and CiU displaced the PSC as the most voted party in Catalonia.
 The Socialists, big losers in the elections, held the 38th Federal Congress of the PSOE in February 2012, in Seville, in which Alfredo Pérez Rubalcaba was elected secretary general by a narrow margin against Carme Chacón.
 On December 20, 2011, the leader of the PP Mariano Rajoy was invested as the sixth president of the Government of democracy.